unkiwii/eros/README.md

 #### Whitespace matters
 Tabulation mark code blocks (like Python), use of 4 spaces for tabulation is required, tabs or other spacing are forbidden, extra empty lines between statements are forbidden also.

+#### Statement finalizers
+In some languages each statement is finished by a character, in C-family they use a semicolon (';'), in Python the new line ('\n') is used, but in this language we will use a dot ('.') just like in the most spoken languajes (and Smalltalk).

 #### No exceptions
 If a process fails for any reason it terminates the program with a human readable message.